Dustin Diamond on Leaving Screech Behind and That Infamous Sex Tape

 While Diamond is busy giving the average person a memorable celebrity encounter at a rock show, he’s had his fair share of bizarre interactions with fellow actors.

-“In Hollywood circles, you run into all kind of weirdos.
+“In Hollywood circles, you run into all kinds of weirdos.
 There’s that old joke that Hollywood is like a bowl of granola: nothing but fruits, flakes, and nuts.
-The joke is tongue in cheek as it is, but it is kind of true.”
+The joke is tongue-in-cheek as it is, but it is kind of true.”

-Diamond relays stories of his Saved by the Bell co-stars Mark-Paul Gosselaar and Tiffany-Amber Thiessen who braved their own scary fan encounters.
-Gosselaar had a “Stan” moment with a fan threatening to walk in front of a truck if certain demands weren’t met, while Thiessen herself felt threatened by a man who had sent her a very expensive piece of jewelry.
+Diamond relays stories of his Saved by the Bell costars Mark-Paul Gosselaar and Tiffani Thiessen, who braved their own scary fan encounters.
+Gosselaar, who played the role of Zack Morris, had a "Stan" moment with a fan threatening to walk in front of a truck if certain demands weren’t met.
+Thiessen, who played Kelly Kapowski, felt threatened by a man who had sent her a very expensive piece of jewelry.

-Diamond relates these tales with a natural knack for storytelling — one that's been a blessing for his stand-up, but a curse in other parts of his life.
-Behind the Bell, the 2009 tell-all book with Diamond's byline painted an unkind portrait of the life and times of the cast, describing "sex, drugs, and wild parties."
+Diamond relates these tales with a natural knack for storytelling — one that's been a blessing for his standup but a curse in other parts of his life.
+Behind the Bell, a 2009 tell-all book with Diamond's byline, painted an unkind portrait of the life and times of the cast, describing "sex, drugs, and wild parties."
 Diamond told New Times that a ghost writer fabricated the majority of the book without his consent.
-But since its release, Diamond has only reconciled with Mario Lopez during an interview for Extra; he remains estranged from the rest of the cast.
+But since its release, Diamond has reconciled only with Mario Lopez, who played A.C.
+Slater, during an interview for Extra; he remains estranged from the rest of the cast.

-Diamond has his own scandals in his past — many of which he's incorporated into his comedy.
+Diamond has had his own scandals, many of which he's incorporated into his comedy.

 “I talk about that stuff right off the bat.
 I joke about making it to 40 without getting arrested, and then my wife gets attacked in a bar.”

-Infamously, Diamond was in the news headlines for all the wrong reasons in 2014.
+Infamously, Diamond was in the headlines for all the wrong reasons in 2014.
 As a result of the aforementioned bar fight, Diamond spent three months in a Wisconsin jail.
-He was exonerated of the most serious charges, but convicted of a pair of misdemeanors including carrying a concealed weapon, his pocket knife.
+He was exonerated of the most serious charges but convicted of a pair of misdemeanors, including carrying a concealed weapon: his pocket knife.

-Instead, he became the villain on Celebrity Fit Club, a “reality” show as authentic as the breasts on Courtney Stodden.
+Instead, he became the villain on Celebrity Fit Club, a so-called reality show as authentic as the breasts on Courtney Stodden.
 The producers and the script called for Diamond to be, for lack of a better word, a douchebag.
-In fact, Diamond tells us that VH1 paid him an extra $25,000 for his villainy.
-Unfortunately, he was so good at it, audiences believed it was the real Dustin Diamond.
-It was another career move that backfired on Diamond, one that he laments, telling us, “If I could go back, I wouldn’t have done that.”
+In fact, Diamond says VH1 paid him an extra $25,000 for his villainy.
+Unfortunately, he was so good at it that audiences believed it was the real Dustin Diamond.
+It was another career move that backfired on him, one that he laments.
+“If I could go back, I wouldn’t have done that.”

-Hindsight might be 20/20, but it seems that his outlook on his own future may be just as clear.
+Hindsight might be 20/20, but it seems his outlook on the future is just as clear.

-“At this point, I’m changing my perspective.
+"At this point, I’m changing my perspective.
 I want to have a kid one day,” he says.
-A large part of his plans for fatherhood involve stand-up comedy.
-While it is, and always will be, a way to remain working in show business and his main weapon against the battle of fading away, comedy also allows Diamond to grow as a person and serve as an education to others, including his own potential children.
+A large part of his plans for fatherhood involve standup comedy.
+Though it is, and always will be, a way to remain working in show business and his main weapon in the battle of relevancy, comedy also allows Diamond to grow as a person and serves as an education to others, including his own potential children.

 Have-Nots Comedy Presents: Dustin Diamond